greatcodeeer/Avatar-Generator-with-AWS-Lambda/README.md

 # Avatar Generator
-An avatar generator web service base on serverless technology
+An avatar generator web service based on serverless technology

 ### Param:
 + text - used to create hash string